 Join us next summer as we lead families through the United States’ first national park, with our Yellowstone Creation Adventures!
-And NEW this summer is our Yellowstone School and Lab!
+And NEW this summer: our Yellowstone School and Lab!

-The Yellowstone Creation Adventures will hit the highlights of our greatest national park, including mud pots, hot springs, geysers, fumaroles and waterfalls.
+The Yellowstone Creation Adventures will hit the highlights of our greatest national park, including mud pots, hot springs, geysers, fumaroles and waterfalls, and all from a Biblical perspective.
 You will also learn some of the fascinating history of Yellowstone National Park.
 The tour will include a drive over the magnificent Beartooth Highway that runs between the park and Red Lodge, Montana.
 Kids will get their own copy of our Yellowstone Creation Adventure Activity Book (age appropriate, see here, here, and here) and each vehicle will receive a copy of The Geology of Yellowstone by Patrick.
 If the kids finish their workbook by the time we are done with the trip, they receive special certificates.
 (Itinerary is subject to change, due to fire, snow, flooding, and other unforeseen limitations in and around the park.)

 The Yellowstone School and Lab is a shorter tour for families, with the focus being to engage your students who are in high school with the science of Yellowstone.
 Although we will see some of the wonderful features listed below, the focus will be on an intensive study of volcanoes, rocks and minerals, and the Ice Age.
+Your faith will be strengthened as you see the pieces come together that support the Biblical account of the Flood found in Genesis.
 There will be assignments due each day.
 After the school concludes, you may want to remain in the park for a few days to take in more of the features at a leisurely pace.

 This is our second decade of helping families gain a new perspective on Yellowstone.
 Your guide is Patrick Nurre, who brings the experience of countless visits into the park.
 All trips will be conducted from a Biblical perspective (Young Earth, Global Flood perspective.)